Black Canyon Trail 3 Day Bike Trip | Arizona

 This trail is a blast!
 Rolling downhill with short climbs and quick turns, you will love the flow.
 The mountain views are beautiful and the desert plants amazing.
-This three day guided mountain biking trip is a great way to spend a long weekend.
+This this three day trip has so much packed in you'll feel like you have been gone a week!

 We begin our trip from our Phoenix meeting point with a shuttle north to the start of the BCT.
 Our start is just off Highway 69 near the

 town of Mayer in the Prescott National Forest and affords us some great views of what to expect as we head toward the Bradshaw Mountains.
 With a net downhill today, we’ll ride south through varying desert terrain inbetween the tiny towns of Cleator and Cordes and on to camp among the towering Saguaro cactus near Bumblebee.
 The trail is so well constructed that no matter what type of mountain bike you’re riding, you’re going to love it.
 TOTAL MILEAGE: 25 miles

 As we head on down the trail, the major geographic features include the deeply incised canyons of the Agua Fria River and the foothills of the Bradshaw Mountains.
 On today’s ride, passes and ridgelines will offer views east to Black Canyon City.
 Complementing this are the rugged landscapes and many flat topped mesas of Black Canyon.
 The trail itself continues to be as exciting and rugged as yesterday, but with a few more technical sections thrown in, not to mention a potentially exciting river crossing!
 TOTAL MILEAGE: 22 miles